BWibo/3dcitydb-mkdocs/docs/3dcitydb/feature-module.md

 the `FEATURE` table.
 The `val_relation_type` defines the type of the feature relationship as an integer:

 - 0 for "relates" (a general association between features), and
-- 1 for "contains" (a subfeature relationship, where the referenced feature is considered a part of parent feature).
+- 1 for "contains" (a subfeature relationship, where the referenced feature is considered a part of the parent feature).

 !!! note
     The relation type has specific implications.
 For example, "contained" features are deleted along with their parent features, while "related" features are not.

 Geometries are linked to features through the `val_geometry_id` column, which references the [`GEOMETRY_DATA`](geometry-module.md#geometry_data-table) table.
 The optional `val_lod` indicates the Level of Detail (LoD) of the geometry.

 Implicit geometries are referenced via the `val_implicitgeom_id` foreign key and are also stored in the [`GEOMETRY_DATA`](geometry-module.md#geometry_data-table) table.
-In addition to `val_lod`, the transformation matrix and reference point needed to compute the feature's implicit representation are stored in `val_array` and `val_implicitgeom_refpoint`.
+In addition to `val_lod`, the transformation matrix and reference point needed to define the feature's implicit representation are stored in `val_array` and `val_implicitgeom_refpoint`.

 Appearance and address information are linked using the `val_appearance_id` and `val_address_id` foreign keys, referencing the [`APPEARANCE`](appearance-module.md#appearance-table) and [`ADDRESS`](#address-table) tables.

-!!! question "How do you determine how to store and access property values?"
+!!! question "In which columns do you store or look up property values?"
     The `PROPERTY` table is **type-enforced**, with each data type defined in the [`DATATYPE`](metadata-module.md#datatype-table) table.
 This table includes a JSON-based type definition for all attributes and relationships, that clearly specifies which `val_*` column the property value should be stored in and whether a property has nested properties.
 Each nested property will have its own data type and type definition.
-    Check out the [Metadata module](metadata-module.md) for more information.
+    Check out the [Metadata module](metadata-module.md#datatype-table) for more information.

 ### Examples